 I like preparing food from scratch.
-I have been making my own stock, cured meats, cheese, bread, jam, soda, wine and liquor to name a few.
+I have been making my own stock, cured meats, cheese, bread, jam, soda, wine, and liquor to name a few things.
 Some of the recipes take months or even years before the final product can be tasted, but we’ll start with something faster (36 hours or so).

 2 qt whole milk

 2 fl. oz heavy cream